cheethas/cheethas.github.io/_posts/2022-05-24-More-EVM-Puzzles.md

 There we have it!!
 I hope you've learned something about the EVM from reading this article.
 Maybe I'll create some more challenges like this myself!!

 Many thanks to the brains behind these puzzles, fvictorio and daltyboy11 - they served as a perfect and fun excuse for me to spend more time playing around with the EVM.
-See y'around,
+See y'around.